kiarakattler/green-crab-functional-response/README.md

 # green-crab-functional-response
-The associated code for our study investigating functional responses of male and female European green crabs and the potential sex specific impacts of invasions.
+This repository associated code, output, and figures for our study investigating functional responses of male and female European green crabs (Carcinus maenas) and the potential sex specific impacts of invasions.